 As soon as we got here, Auntie and Daddy put on their weird swimming clothes while the old lady and the man with the fuzzy face set up the camper.
 Then they got on their bikes and headed off to find water.
 I stayed hidden in the camper.

 When they got back for lunch, they told me they nearly died riding their bikes in the hot sun on the beach trying to find the part where they could swim.
 Instead, they found the actual fort that Fort Clinch State Park is named after.
 They said it was really cool with all the rooms and buildings laid out like they looked in the civil war.
 I was sorry I hadn't gone because I'd like to have seen it, but I really was afraid of the sand and water.
 And the old lady didn't take the camera either for the same reason, so I didn't even get to take pictures.
-Hopefully I can see it tomorrow morning before we leave.
+Hopefully I can see it tomorrow morning

 After lunch, they climbed into the truck (the old lady said something about not killing herself trying to find the beach by bicycle) and headed off again for salt and sand.
 Again, I stayed home and so did the camera.